tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 The domain name of the server-side GTM instance.
 The tag assumes the protocol is HTTPS.
 Example: gtm.domain.com.

 #### Endpoint path
-The endpoint path where the Nameless Analytics Server-side Client Tag listens.
+The endpoint path where the Nameless Analytics Server-side client tag listens.
 For example: /nameless_analytics.

 ### Parameters